Homemade pork rinds, or chicharrones in Spanish, are so easy to bake in the oven. They are salty, crunchy, and savory.

 Expert Tips

-- While you might be tempted to bake chicharrones for a shorter time in a hotter oven, keeping the oven nice and low and baking them for about 2 hours is key to the success of this recipe.
+- While you might be tempted to bake chicharrones for a shorter time in a hotter oven, keeping the oven nice and low and baking them for about two hours is key to the success of this recipe.

 Recipe FAQs

+Yes!
+They are the ultimate low-carb snack, fulfilling that salty/crunchy craving.
 It's easy to find them in grocery stores.
 But if you can source some pork skin, making your own in the oven is easy.
 And the result - although quite different in texture than the commercial snack (they're not as light and puffy), is delicious!

 Serving Suggestions